7thLucas/full-app-6a277-ad49c-4611/_doc/product-overview.md

 ## What It Is

 Haifa Official Store is a full-stack e-commerce website for premium Indonesian Muslim fashion (busana muslimah).
-It consists of two parts: a public-facing **Storefront** and a protected **Admin Panel** (route `/admin`), built on React + Tailwind CSS with Supabase as the backend.
+It consists of two parts: a public-facing **Storefront** and a protected **Admin Panel** (route `/admin`), built on Remix + TypeScript with Express and MongoDB as the backend.

 ## Brand Identity